Rev. Daniel Headrick, Associate Pastor

 About Me: I was called as the Associate Pastor of Northside Drive Baptist Church in May, 2017 following graduation from Baylor's George W. Truett Theological Seminary.
 I am married to the love of my life, Jenney, who is an internal medicine physician.
 We have two wonderful children: Mary Frances (13) and Joseph (10).
 Born and raised in Tennessee, I attended the University of Tennessee, Knoxville for undergraduate and graduate school.
 Prior to entering the ministry, I practiced law in Tennessee and Texas representing clients in product liability and tort litigation matters.

-Books and authors I like to read: Thomas Merton (Seven Storey Mountain), Stanley Hauerwas, Walter Brueggemann (Finally Comes the Poet), John Howard Yoder (The Politics of Jesus), Dietrich Bonhoeffer (The Cost of Discipleship).
+Books and authors I like to read: Thomas Merton (Seven Storey Mountain), Stanley Hauerwas, Walter Brueggemann (Finally Comes the Poet), John Howard Yoder (The Politics of Jesus), Dietrich Bonhoeffer (The Cost of Discipleship), Marilynne Robinson (Gilead).
 Anything by Hilary Mantel, Phillip Roth, Raymond Carver, Denis Johnson, Patrick McCabe.
 The best nonfiction books I've read this year are all by Yale historian Timothy Snyder-Black Earth: The Holocaust as History and Warning; On Tyranny: Twenty Lessons from the Twentieth Century.
 I also enjoyed reading Masha Gessen's The Future Is History: How Totalitarianism Reclaimed Russia.
 In theology, I'm reading Fleming Rutledge's The Crucifixion: Understanding the Death of Jesus Christ and Dallas Willard's The Great Omission.
 Curtis Freeman's Contesting Catholicity: Theology for Other Baptists is a book I would like to return to again and again in my ministry.